tinacms/tina.io/content/docs/nextjs/adding-backends.md

     details: Creates cms instance with TinaCMS
 ---

-The `<Tina>` component makes it possible to attach [forms](/docs/concepts/forms) to the Tina sidebar, but we need to wire up a [backend](/docs/concepts/backends) in order for content changes to be persisted anywhere.
+The `<Tina>` component makes it possible to attach [forms](/docs/forms) to the Tina sidebar, but we need to wire up a backend in order for content changes to be persisted anywhere.
 Let's set up the default git backend.

 The git backend consists of two parts:

 1. The server-side application that handles file manipulation and interaction with the git protocol, and
 2. The client-side adapter that allows forms registered with Tina to send data to the server-side app.

-Because backends in Tina are designed as [express-compatible middleware](/docs/concepts/backends), we need a way to add middleware to our Next.js dev server.
+Because backends in Tina are designed as Express-compatible middleware, we need a way to add middleware to our Next.js dev server.
 To do this, we will need to use Next.js with a [custom development server](https://github.com/zeit/next.js#custom-server-and-routing) that will use Express and allow us to attach the git middleware.

 ## Installation